ForestAdmin/documentation/reference-guide/how-it-works/environments.md

 ### Change environment origin

-You can change an origin of an environment to create complexe architecture like (dev => staging => preprod => production).
+You can change an origin of an environment to create complexe architecture like dev => staging => preprod => production.
-All layout will generated based on his parent.
+All layout will be generated based on its parent.

-To do so, click on the enviroment you wish to change the origin and from its details page, select the new origin form _Set Origin_ section.
+To do so, click on the environment you wish to change the origin and from its details page, select the origin form _Set Origin_ section.

 ![](<../../.gitbook/assets/environment-settings-details-set-origin.png>)